MEDICC: History

-MEDICC was founded in 1997 as a way to foster communication and cooperation between the US and Cuban medical/public health communities, within the context of promoting health equity by “mining” the Cuban experience.
+MEDICC was founded in 1997 to foster communication and cooperation between the United States and Cuban medical and public health communities, with the aim of promoting health equity by studying evidence from Cuba.

-During the 1997–2004 period, MEDICC built a program around the medical and public health schools in the two countries, allowing the partnership to generate a range of new activities for students and staff: research, teaching, clinical practice, and health policy.
-Elective courses in Cuba for US medical, public health and nursing students constituted MEDICC’s core program for several years.
-An Academic Council was established to oversee course content, made up of an equal number of US and Cuban medical educators.
+From 1997–2004, MEDICC built a program around the medical and public health schools in the two countries, which generated new collaborations in research, teaching, clinical practice, and health policy.
+For several years, MEDICC's core program constituted elective courses in Cuba for US medical, public health and nursing students, with an academic council composed equally of US and Cuban medical educators overseeing course content.

-By 2004, nearly 1,000 students from some 125 US medical, nursing, and public health schools had traveled to Cuba to take these two to eight-week courses—mainly placing students with family physicians throughout the island.
-A number of faculty members and health professionals also traveled to Cuba to research the country’s health system model.
-In 2004, when the administration of George W. Bush curtailed student travel to Cuba, MEDICC was forced to eliminate the student exchange and other student-faculty travel programs.
+By 2004, nearly 1,000 students from 125 US medical, nursing, and public health schools had traveled to Cuba for two- to eight-week courses—mainly placing students with family physicians throughout the island.
+A number of faculty members and health professionals also traveled to Cuba to research the country's health system model.
+In 2004, when the administration of George W. Bush suspended student travel to Cuba, MEDICC was forced to eliminate the student exchange and other student-faculty travel programs.